Unpacking My Library

 Niren Tolsi, ‘Marikana: A Miner’s Story’.

-Henk van Woerden, ‘The Assassin’.
+Henk van Woerdefn, ‘The Assassin’.

 Ivan Vladislavic, ‘On Flea Market Finds and Other Objects’ (in David Southwood, Milnerton Market), ‘On the Verge’.